by Kyle

 3. The Matrix.
 This one is easy.
 Neo's problem is that he has a hard time believing he could be the One.
 He doesn't "know himself," as the Oracle points out.
 Morpheus is the impact character who keeps trying to convince Neo of his potential.
 The need to rescue Morpheus is what finally causes Neo to change by giving up his self-doubt, which leads to Success.
 I do understand the confusion, since Agent Smith seems to act as the impact character to Morpheus at one point (when the film switches to Morpheus's point of view).
 Also Smith keeps saying Neo is "only human."
 But he doesn't really influence Neo so much as play the role of antagonist, trying to prevent the Goal, which is for the rebels to find the One.

 4. Lord of the Rings.
 I have pondered this one for some time after a student asked me a similar question.
 While I'm not convinced Tolkein's story structure is 100% sound, I believe the impact character is actually the ring itself.
 Throughout the film, the ring keeps trying to persuade Frodo to put it on rather than destroy it.
 Frodo is a change character who, at the climax, follows the ring's direction and puts it on.
-As a result, though the story's Outcome is Success (the ring is destroyed), the Judgement is Bad.
+As a result, though the story's Outcome is Success (the ring is destroyed), the Judgment is Bad.
 Frodo is left permanently damaged by his mistake (lost finger, morgul wound) and unable to ever truly return to life in the Shire the way his friends do.
 This makes LOTR a comi-tragedy.

 Hope that helps a little.